👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Not all data deserves caching.
 Focus on data that's expensive to compute or fetch and accessed frequently.

-// Good caching candidates
+// .NET API caching candidates

 // Poor caching candidates

-✗ User shopping carts (frequently modified)
+✗ User shopping cart state (frequently modified)

 You can cache at different granularities.
 Cache entire objects, specific properties, or computed results.
 You can even cache different instances of the same type differently:

-// Granular caching strategy
+// Adaptive caching strategy for APIs

-public class CachingStrategy
+public class ApiCachingPolicy

 {